RobertWinslow/Github-Pages-NonTheme/index.md

 |=====
 | Foot1   | Foot2   | Foot3 |

-And here's the same table but with `{: rules="all"}` appended to the end, which Kramdown interprets as a property to put inside the table element.
+And here's the same table but with `{: rules="all"}` appended to the end, which Kramdown interprets as a property to apply to the table element.
+Huh.
+Apparently, [the rules attribute is deprecated], but Kramdown uses it in their examples, and I'm just copying those here.
+So `¯\_(ツ)_/¯`

 | Header1 | Header2 | Header3 |
 |:--------|:-------:|--------:|